tonyx/Sharpino/README.md

 ```bash
 dbmate -e DATABASE_URL up
 ```
-(see the .env tosetup the DATABASE_URL environment variable to connect to the postgres database with a connection string)
+(see the .env tosetup the DATABASE_URL environment variable to connect to the postgres database with a connection string).
+If you have Eventstore the standard configuration should work.
+(I have tested it with Eventstore 20.10.2-alpha on M2 Apple Silicon chip under Docker).

 __Faq__:
 - Why "Sharpino"?